szikszail/dotenv-ng/README.md

 ## CLI

 The tool contains a cross-platform command (`dotenv-ng`) that can be used to execute any command with environment variables set, either explicitly in the command or from env-files or env-folders.
-The command supports all options of the API (se,e below).
+The command supports all options of the API (see below).

 ### Install